 Scrollkeeper are a Traditional Heavy Metal band from Houston, Texas that specialize in high energy, anthemic original material that is reminiscent of Metal's halcyon days.
-The band is comprised of: Simon Marfleet on drums (Coffin Grinder, Calculus), AlexanderK on guitar (Descent Into Madness, Final Xit), Justin McKittrick on vocals (Saxon King, What Lies Beneath) and Andrew Sutton on bass.
+The band is comprised of: Simon Marfleet on drums (Coffin Grinder, Calculus), AlexanderK on guitar (Descent Into Madness, Final Xit), Justin McKittrick on vocals (Saxon King, What Lies Beneath) and Andrew Sutton (Mercenary X, Descent Into Madness) on bass.

 For more info, check out extended bio.